Probesys/lotemplate/README.md

 - export the filled template

 ## Requirements
+For Docker use of the API, you can skip this step.

 - LibreOffice (the console-line version will be enough)
 - a Java JRE
 - the package `libreoffice-java-common`